bpd1069/saltshaker/README.md

 sudo salt-call state.highstate --local
 ```

-Several directories are near clones of salt-formulas that I've cut down to just
+Several directories are near clones of salt-formulas that I've cut down.
+Assume
-what I need.
-Assume attribution to the appropriate salt-formula authors.
+attribution to the appropriate salt-formula authors.